 top of page

 As a Certified Professional Dog Trainer, she was the At Home Dog Trainer, LLC for 15 years.
-She blogged regularly for the (Albany, NY) Times Union as BARK!
-Confessions of a Dog Trainer, continuing on this site.
+Her blog posts for the (Albany, NY) Times Union as BARK!
+Confessions of a Dog Trainer can be found by clicking on the Blog menu heading above.
 Prior to starting her business, she was Assistant Dean of the College of Computing and Information at the University at Albany.
 She served as President of the New York Library Association in 2007.

 Rachel has a Masters degree from the University of Michigan, a Bachelors degree from the University of Houston, and a Certificate of Publishing from Rice University.

-She is a APA-ranked pool player, licensed private pilot, kayak angler, Adirondack hiker, volunteer, crafter and knitter/crocheter.
-She lives in Saratoga Springs, New York with her dog Tennyson.
+She is an APA-ranked pool player, licensed private pilot, kayak angler, Adirondack hiker, volunteer, crafter and knitter/crocheter.
+She lives in Saratoga Springs, New York with her dogs Tennyson and George Eliot.

 bottom of page